tia-norahealthai/nora-store-dashboard/src/docs/database-schema.md

    - Must have a valid order_id
    - Quantity must be positive
    - Price must be non-negative

+4. Meal Plans
+   - Must have a valid user_id
+   - End date must be after start date
+   - Status must be one of: 'active', 'paused', 'cancelled', 'completed'

+5. Meal Plan Items
+   - Must have a valid meal_plan_id
+   - Scheduled date must fall within meal plan date range
+   - Meal type must be one of: 'breakfast', 'lunch', 'dinner', 'snack'

 ## Database Functions and Triggers